juniporous/Traileo/README.md

    development environment
 4. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file

+5. The map requires a Google Maps API key.
+The map will kinda/sorta work without it but will lose styling and won't render Markers.
+Once obtained, that key should go in the app's root .env of your cloned repo under the key name REACT_APP_MAPS_API.
+The Google Maps API key is routed through the application in an idiosyncratic way to allow Heroku to read it.
+Long story...

-5. Get into your pipenv, migrate your database, seed your database, and run your flask app
+6. Get into your pipenv, migrate your database, seed your database, and run your flask app

    ```bash
    pipenv shell